 Low power consumption makes these ideal for remote locations where batteries or solar panels need to be used.

-So for a simple yet reliable instrument, that is easy to install, and uses low power, look no further than the PT-500 submersible pressure transducer.
+So for a simple yet reliable instrument, that’s easy to install, and uses low power, look no further than the PT-500 submersible pressure transducer.